sje30/schol2018/innovations.md

 perceived as critical for career progression (especially gaining promotion and grants).
-Likewise, journal metrics continue to dominate in the evaluation of a paper’s research, rather than the paper’s contents [Brenner 1995].
+Likewise, journal metrics continue to dominate in the evaluation of a paper’s research, rather than the paper’s contents [@Brenner1995-kk].
 Against the backdrop of highly competitive job and grant markets, factors such as these encourage narrow research agendas and tie researchers (particularly in early career) to placing work in exploitative publishers who draw significant funds from academic